Ayms/bitcoin-transactions/README.md

 This module is secure, it does not send anything outside (except the transactions when you request it) and does not get anything from the outside, therefore your keys are just managed by you locally

+## Tests

+This module has been tested for Bitcoin Gold (see below and https://github.com/Ayms/bitcoin-transactions/issues/5) and Bitcoin Cash (see https://github.com/Ayms/bitcoin-transactions/issues/4) for now, we are pretty confident that it works for the other networks (and more globally for any network reusing the bitcoin core code) but it needs to be tested

 ## Fees

 Unlike bitcoin-cli this modules allows you to manage your fees too, do not go below ~1 satoshi per byte for the network fees or your transaction will not be accepted by the network